vezzolter/DSA/README.md

 # &#129309; Contributing
 As my educational journey progresses, I may discover new areas of interest within data structures and algorithms.
 I welcome and value contributions from the community, as they greatly enrich my competence and knowledge in this domain.
 Whether it's code improvements, bug reports, suggestions for new projects or you are just interested in discussions on particular topics — feel free to reach out.
 Your input is highly appreciated indeed!
-- If you have any suggestions or ideas, please reach out via email, GitHube, LinkedIn or Telegram.
+- If you have any suggestions or ideas, please reach out via email, GitHub, LinkedIn or Telegram.
 - If you want to contribute code or other resources, please try to keep the existing style guidelines.
 - Please respect both your and mine time and effort.

 ---
 **Backlog:**
-1. Separate «particular implementaitons» from «general»:
+1. Separate «particular implementations» from «general»:
    - Separate arrays from array.
    - Separate lists from list.
    - Separate queues from queue.